DavideViolante/DataExtractionProject/README.md

 ###Brief
 [Freebase.com](http://www.freebase.com) is a huge knowledge base, but is far from complete.
 We decided to extend a particular part of it:
-* the relations Soccer Players -> Nationalities
+* Nationality of the relation: Soccer Player, people.person.nationality, Nationality
-* the relations Soccer Teams -> Stadiums
+* Stadium of the relation: Soccer Team, sports.sports_team.arena_stadium, Stadium

 To make this happen we **crawled** a famous and big website about this topic: Transfermarkt.com.
 Using [XPath](https://en.wikipedia.org/wiki/XPath) queries we **iteratively and automatically** selected the data we wanted and we used it to extend the Freebase relations!